GT-STAR-Lab/MARBLER-CA/README.md

 # MARBLER: Multi-Agent RL Benchmark and Learning Environment for the Robotarium
-Fork used for Generalization of Heterogeneous Multi-Robot Policies via Awareness and Communication of Capabilities
+Fork of [MARBLER](https://shubhlohiya.github.io/MARBLER/) used for Generalization of Heterogeneous Multi-Robot Policies via Awareness and Communication of Capabilities

 ## Installation Instructions
 1. Activate the ca-gnn-marl Conda Environment: `conda activate ca-gnn-marl`.